Centreville in Queen Anne's County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Disasters • Railroads & Streetcars • War, World II.

 Location.
-39° 2.572′ N, 76° 3.763′ W. Marker is in Centreville, Maryland, in Queen Anne's County.
-Marker is on E Water Street (Maryland Route 304), on the left when traveling west.
+Marker has been permanently removed.
+It was located near 39° 2.572′ N, 76° 3.763′ W. Marker was in Centreville, Maryland, in Queen Anne's County.
+It was on E Water Street (Maryland Route 304), on the left when traveling west.
 Touch for map.
-Marker is at or near this postal address: 210 E Water Street, Centreville MD 21617, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 210 E Water Street, Centreville MD 21617, United States of America.